Trends and considerations for wealth managers in a changing market

 In the new era of wealth management, clients are increasingly in the driver’s seat.

-For larger wealth management firms, a good approach is tiered offerings: implement low-cost robo-advisors to build a pipeline of emerging clients; leverage sophisticated hybrid models to profitably serve the mass-affluent and lower HNW segments; and reserve bespoke, high-touch services for your core HNW and UHNW clients.
+Larger wealth management firms: provide tiered offerings, eg, implement low-cost robo-advisers to build a pipeline of emerging clients; leverage sophisticated hybrid models to profitably serve the mass affluent and lower HNW segments; and reserve bespoke, high-touch services for core HNW and UHNW clients.
 This approach allows firms to efficiently capture the full client spectrum.

-Boutique firms should instead focus on a wealth tier and provide either great value for money, leveraging technology, or a level of personalisation that the larger firms may not be able to offer.
+Boutique firms: focus on one wealth tier and provide either great value for money—leveraging technology—or a level of personalisation that larger firms may not be able to offer.

 To discover how we can help your wealth management business: